-- Over 90,000 tons of steel, 2,700 tons of copper and bronze, and over 30 million board feet of hardwoods are used annually for buried caskets.
+- Over 90,000 tons of steel, 2,700 tons of copper and bronze, and over 30 million board feet of hardwoods used annually for buried caskets.

-- 1.6 million tons of reinforced concrete and 14,000 tons of steel are used annually for burial vaults and vacuum-sealed industrial casket bunkers.
+- 1.6 million tons of reinforced concrete and 14,000 tons of steel used annually for burial vaults and vacuum-sealed industrial casket bunkers.
 (1)